Help us improve our information

 A flare-up is when symptoms come back, and you feel unwell.
 Everyone experiences flare-ups differently.
 Your symptoms may also change over time.
 Flare-ups can last anywhere from a few days to several months and you may have different symptoms during a flare-up than you had when you were first diagnosed.

 Flare-ups may not happen very often – people can go years without feeling unwell.
-For others, a flare-up may happen more often, with two or more a year.
-Around 2 in 3 people have a decrease in symptoms over time – and 1 in 20 people have ongoing symptoms of active Colitis.
+For others, flares may happen more often, with two or more a year.

-Over time you’ll get to know how to recognise a potential flare.
-Working together with your health professionals you’ll create a treatment plan for flare-ups, so you know what to do and who to contact.
+Over time you’ll get to know how to recognise a potential flare-up.
+Working together with your health professionals, you’ll create a treatment plan for flare-ups.
+The plan will give guidance on what to do and who to contact.
 This may be your IBD team, their advice line or your GP.

 Signs of flare-up can include: